 In Amsterdam we might not always be aware that what the city has to offer us – is not the standard for many who come to visit.
 As born Amsterdammers we are somewhat spoiled with so much choice to experience and entertain us Food Lovers, Fashion Passionates, Art & Music Lovers, Creators….

 A msterdam like many cities is constantly changing, morphing to adapt to new realities.
 Where the old is no longer used it opens new opportunities.
 Leaving the industrial era and entering into a service related economy, leaves behind vacant buildings, that are first only known to a few urban explorers.
-But soon after, those cool brick and beam buildings are finding new occupants – creatives looking for cheap (and cool) space.
-They pave the way for additional developments.
 Read More